Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 That seems good, right?

-We are definitely taking the scenic tour on this one.
+We’re taking the scenic tour on this one.

 On that note…